Musketeer: Russia

 The first streltsy units were created by Ivan the Terrible sometime between 1545 and 1550 and armed with the arquebus.
 They first saw combat at the Siege of Kazan in 1552.
 Military service in this unit became lifelong and hereditary.
-The bearded strelsty were organized into regiments, each with a long coat (kaftans) and pointed cloth hat of a distinctive colour.
+The bearded strelsty were organized into regiments, each with a long coat (kaftan) and pointed cloth hat of a distinctive colour.
 By 1680, there were 20 regiments of Moscow streltsy totaling 20,048 men and comprising about 12 per cent of the total army (along with cossacks, militia and an increasing number of regular soldiers).
 In addition, there were significant numbers of frontier and garrison streltsy serving outside Moscow, although these were less formally drilled and equipped.